Pearland, Texas: Religion

-Shadycrest Baptist Church's previous sanctuary had a capacity of around 270–275.
-By 2011 it was having a new 24000 sqft sanctuary built.
+Shadycrest Baptist Church's previous sanctuary had a capacity around 270–275.
+By 2011, it was having a new 24000 sqft sanctuary built.
 The expected cost was $4,700,000.

 New Hope Church, an independent Christian church, started in Pearland in 1989 with 100 in attendance.
 As of 2022, the church had grown to five campuses with over 10,000 worshippers.

 Chabad Pearland Jewish Center is the first Jewish center of worship in Pearland, established by Yossi and Esty Zaklikofsky in 2009.
 In addition to Pearland, it also serves Alvin and Friendswood.

 The Sri Meenakshi Temple in Pearland had its property purchased in 1978 and was established in 1979.
 Pat Turner of the Houston Chronicle wrote that the initial facility "was barely big enough for one person to stand in while performing worship services (pooja)."
 New facilities were established circa 1995.
 From its founding in 1979 to the opening of the Chabad Pearland Jewish Center in 2009, it was the only non-Christian place of worship in Pearland.

 Rewake Inc., an independent Christian group, was founded in 2016 and chaired by Pastor Phil Brown.
 The group conducted services at the Bakfish Brewing Co. brewery in Pearland.
-Dana Burke of the Bay Area Citizen described it as non-traditional.
+Dana Burke of the Bay Area Citizen described it as nontraditional.

 The 5900 sqft Pearland Islamic Center, about 1 mi north of Farm to Market Road 518, is a part of the Islamic Society of Greater Houston.
 It began construction December 2010 with an anticipated completion time of May 2011.
 It opened c.
 2012.
 By 2016, the leadership was considering expanding the mosque, with June 2016 being the scheduled month of the start of construction.
 The mosque is on a 12 acre site.

 Economy

 Workforce and industry

 Pearland's labor force and job base grew substantially with its population growth.
 The number of jobs in the community grew from 9,169 in 2000 to 17,552 in 2008.
 The total labor force that resides in the community increased from approximately 20,000 in 2000 to 45,368 in 2010.
 A majority of the community's labor force commutes daily into the Texas Medical Center and other employment centers in the region.
 Pearland also has many people employed by NASA at the Lyndon B. Johnson Space Center.

-Pearland's economy in the 2010's has helped increase it's healthcare and health-related workforce.
+Pearland's economy in the 2010s has helped increase its healthcare and health-related workforce.
 Kelsey-Seybold Clinic's new 170000 sqft administrative office building in Shadow Creek Ranch was expected to open in the fall of 2013, with 800 employees.
 This follows two other medical manufacturing facilities: Cardiovascular Systems, which opened in 2010, and Merit Medical Systems, which began construction in 2011.
 The Merit project, 118000 sqft, provides facilities for 220 research and development employees.
 By 2020, 50% of the city's economy relies on healthcare equipment manufacturing or medical research.

 Other employers are a reflection of Pearland's suburban economy, with the vast majority of it retail.

-According to a 2020 Comprehensive Financial Report, the top employers in Pearland were:
+According to its 2020 Comprehensive Financial Report, the top employers in Pearland were: